DrinkingSubset/PS-Vita-Recovery-Menu-Project/README.md

 If I've missed someone important (especially from your own testing or inspirations), feel free to add them — the scene is huge and collaborative.
 Massive respect to everyone who kept the Vita (and PSP) alive long after official support ended.

 ---

-You can drop this directly into your README under a heading like **## Credits & Thanks**.
-It's polite, comprehensive, and gives proper shout-outs without being overwhelming.

-If you'd like it shorter (e.g., top 10–15 names only), grouped differently, or with direct GitHub links added where available, let me know — I can refine it right away.

-Your project is a great way to give back to these folks! 🚀